learn-co-curriculum/dsc-testing-for-trends-lab/README.md

 ## Summary

-In this lab, we learnt to check for the stationarity of a time-series object in Python.
+In this lab, you learned to check for the stationarity of a time-series object in Python.
 Next, we'll further explore stationarity and how to make sure to make time series stationary!